AmirSamson/AmirSamson/README.md

 <p><img align="right" src="https://github.com/Adam-pw/Adam-pw/blob/main/animation_500_kxa883sd.gif" alt="adam-pw" /></p>

-- 🌱 I’m currently utilizing TypeScript for Automation tests (Playwright and K6) both on Web and Backend services, and also learning Python for Computer Science and Machine Learning purposes.
+- 🌱 I’m currently utilizing TypeScript for Automation tests (Playwright and K6) both on Web and Backend services.
+Using POM and OOP in order to create more comprehensive Test scenarios. and also learning Python for Computer Science and Machine Learning purposes.

 - 📫 How to reach me **amirhsamson@gmail.com**
 - My <a href="https://amirsamson.github.io/">website<a/> (which I created myself using HTML and bit of CSS on github.io).
 You can learn more about me on that webpage.